How to Make an Indoor Genki Kite

 • Flip the sail so the artwork is against the table.

-• Take the vertical spars and align them to the top corners of the upper sail and over the corresponding dots near the trailing edge of the sail.
+• Take the vertical spars, and align them to the top corners of the upper sail and over the corresponding dots near the trailing edge of the sail.
 Also ensure the fold angles are 90 degrees or a little less.

-Making the Indoor Genki kite - Step 4bSpars taped on, at nose end
+Making the Indoor Genki kite - Step 4bSpars taped on at nose end

 • Gently press down on both sides so the tape goes down then across to the left and right.

-• With scissors, trim any overhanging tape flush with the sail edges.
+• With scissors trim any overhanging tape flush with the sail edges.
 See the photo.

-Making the Indoor Genki kite - Step 4cSpars taped on, at tail end
+Making the Indoor Genki kite - Step 4cSpars taped on at tail end

-• At the tail end of the sail, lay down a squares of tape as indicated in the photo.
+• At the tail end of the sail, lay down squares of tape as indicated in the photo.
 Note how the tape is aligned to the sail edge, so there's no need to trim flush.

 Tape Horizontal Spar